maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

   - An address we can follow to access the data stored at that address
   - The data is owned by a different variable
   - *Unlike a Pointer, a Reference is **guaranteed to point to a valid value of a particular type for the life of that reference***
+  - ***A reference's scope starts from where it is introduced and continues through the last time that reference is used, or the end of the block, whichever is first***

 ```rs
 fn main() {